An information guide on what to do after someone has died in hospital

 Tissue donation

-• Heart valves can be donated up to 24 hours after death.
+• Heart valves, bone, skin and other tissues can be donated up to 48 hours after death.

-If you choose this for your loved one, they will be cared for with dignity and respect and their appearance will be restored.
-Tissue donation will not delay funeral plans.
+If you choose tissue donation, your loved one will be treated with care and respect, and their appearance will be restored.
+It won’t delay funeral plans.

 Who can register a death?